A Deep Dive into Japan's Abandoned Houses

 1. Inquiry

-Use an akiya bank to contact the particular akiya you are interested in.
-This step usually involves filling out a simple application where you will write your name, email, phone number, and estimated move-in date.
+Use an akiya bank or other listing site about the particular akiya you are interested in.
+This usually involves filling out a simple application where you will write your name, email, phone number, and estimation to move in.

 2. Property viewing

-After you connect with the real estate agent, they’ll see if you have other properties in mind.
-If they are close to each other, the agent will arrange transportation for you to see them.
+After connecting with the real estate agent, they’ll see if you have other properties you have in mind.
+If they are close to each other, the real estate agent will arrange transportation for you to see the properties.
+Building a good relationship with the person showing you the properties can greatly enhance your experience and understanding.

-Viewing the properties may take the whole day, and it is best to have a Japanese speaker with you.
+It may take the whole day to view the properties, and it’s best to have a Japanese speaker with you.

-If you live overseas, you can view the property via video call.
-Again, having a Japanese speaker with you is best for better communication.
+If you live overseas, a video call is possible for you to view the property.
+Again, it’s best to have a Japanese speaker with you on your behalf for better communication.

 3. Purchase application

-After viewing the properties, it’s time to apply.
-You may have to submit a “Letter of Intent (LOI),” a nonbinding letter expressing your interest in purchasing.
-It outlines the terms and conditions, such as the expected property price and payment procedure.
+After property viewing the properties, now it’s time to apply.
+Authorities often struggle to decide which damaged properties to clean up due to unclear ownership, complicating recovery and development in areas with a high concentration of akiya.
+You may have to submit a “Letter of Intent (LOI),” which is a nonbinding letter to express your interest in purchasing.
+It lays out the terms and conditions, such as expected property price and payment procedure.

 Usually, the real estate agent will help with this letter and submit it for you.